5 Ultimate HIIT Treadmill Workouts To Get Faster

 People running on treadmills.

-A HIIT treadmill running workout may be anywhere from just four minutes long (Tabata treadmill workouts) or upwards of 45 minutes or so, although most HIIT treadmill workouts are in the 15-30 minute range, with a warm-up and cool down on either end of the workout.
+A HIIT treadmill running workout may be just four minutes long (Tabata treadmill workouts) or upwards of 45 minutes or so, although most are in the 15-30 minute range, with a warm-up and cool-down on either end of the workout.

 For example, a 20-minute HIIT treadmill running workout might involve a 5-minute warm-up jog, 12 x 30 seconds of running at a pace that corresponds to 85-95% of your max heart rate with 30 seconds of recovery in between, with a 3-minute easy cool-down walk or jog.

-HIIT treadmill running workouts may increase the speed, incline, or both during the hard intervals, depending on the primary goal of the workout.
+Depending on the primary goal of the workout, HIIT treadmill running workouts may increase the speed, incline, or both during the hard intervals.

-On a treadmill interval workout, you can program at specific speeds and inclines, and all you have to do is keep up.
+On a treadmill interval workout, you can program specific speeds and inclines; all you have to do is keep up.

-Additionally, with a HIIT treadmill workout, you can watch the time right in front of you on the display rather than needing to check your watch, making it easier to know when to shift gears between hard bouts and recovery segments.
+Additionally, with a HIIT treadmill workout, you can watch the time right in front of you on the display rather than needing to check your watch, making it easier to know when to shift gears between short bursts and recovery segments.

 People running on treadmills.

-HIIT treadmill workouts are inherently challenging because you are pushing your body to near-maximal effort levels.
-However, your hard work is rewarded with the numerous benefits of treadmill interval workouts, including the following:
+HIIT treadmill workouts are inherently challenging because you push your body to near all out, maximal effort levels.
+However, your hard work is rewarded with the numerous health benefits of these high intensity workouts, including the following:

 • Helping you become a faster runner